Bay of Fundy: Flora and fauna

+The critically endangered North Atlantic right whale can be found in the Bay of Fundy.

 Although some land areas are protected, there is no formal marine protection zone in the bay.
 The Conservation Council of New Brunswick works to protect the ecosystem of the bay.
 A result of shipping traffic has been the potential for increased collisions between ships and the critically endangered North Atlantic right whale.
 In 2003, the Canadian Coast Guard adjusted shipping lanes crossing prime whale feeding areas at the entrance to the Bay of Fundy to lessen the risk of collision.
 Many other marine mammals are found in the bay including fin whales, humpback whales, minke whales, Atlantic white-sided dolphin and the harbour porpoise.

 The Bay of Fundy mudflats are a rare and unique intertidal habitat.
 Major mudflats are found on around the Maringouin Peninsula which lies between Shepody Bay and the Cumberland Basin and at the northern end of Chignecto Bay.
 On the Nova Scotia side, mudflats are found on the southern side of the Minas Basin and in Cobequid Bay.
 In the Minas Basin, the size of the mudflats from low to high water marks is as much as 4 km.
 Due to tidal turbulence, the water in these area contains very high amounts of fine sediment, source from tidal erosion of Carboniferous and Triassic sedimentary rock.
 Primary producers include hollow green weed, phytoplankton, algae, and sea lettuce.